HdrHistogram/HdrHistogram_py/README.rst

      histogram = HdrHistogram(1, 60 * 60 * 1000, 2)

-By default counters are 64-bit while 16 or 32-bit counters can be specified (word_size option set to 2 or 4).
+By default counters are 64-bit while 16 or 32-bit counters can be specified (word_size option set to 2 or 4 bytes).
 Note that counter overflow is not tested in this version so be careful when using smaller counter sizes.